Wudang Rules

 Wudang Rules (潮拜武當 (Ciu4 Baai1 Mou5 Dong1); literally "Wudang Worship") is a 2015 Hong Kong martial arts, action themed television drama created and produced by TVB, starring Chin Siu-ho, Tavia Yeung, Yuen Qiu, Timmy Hung, Derek Kok and Toby Leung as the main cast.
 Filming took place from August until October 2014.
-The drama began airing on Hong Kong's Jade and HD Jade channels from May 25 until June 19, 2015 every Monday through Friday during its 8:30-9:30 pm timeslot with a total of 20 episodes.
+The drama began airing on Hong Kong's Jade and HD Jade channels from May 25 until June 19, 2015, every Monday through Friday during its 8:30-9:30 pm timeslot with a total of 20 episodes.

 Wudang Rules is Chin Siu-ho's first drama with TVB in twenty years.
 He last starred in TVB's 1996 drama (俠義見青天).

 Synopsis

 After a set-back in life, former Hong Kong undercover detective Pau Kai-chung (Chin Siu-ho) heads to the Wudang Mountains in Hubei, China to get away from life.
 At Wudang he re-connects with his former martial arts senior Mo Yee-shan (Yuen Qiu), who now operates an inn and martial arts school in the Wudang Mountains.
-She also takes in a mentally retarded man named Ho Ching-tung (Derek Kok) with a mysterious past.
+She also takes in a intellectually disabled man named Ho Ching-tung (Derek Kok) with a mysterious past.
 Kai-chung takes up a job as a chef at Yee-shan's inn.

 Originally known for being a land of spiritual calmness, Wudang enters a state of chaos after a group of new tai chi students from Hong Kong are taken in.
 The new students include the fighter Cheung Ka-kong (Timmy Hung), son of a wealthy businessman Lok Yik-hin (Jonathan Cheung), personal female bodyguard Yeung Ching-wu (Toby Leung), model Siu Yuk (Regen Cheung) and behind came Yee Shan's daughter Lok Yeung (Tavia Yeung).

 The appearance of Lok Yeung triggers a painful memory in Kai Chung.
 Lok Yeung's purpose in staying in Wudang is to convince her mother to give her lodging establishment to a Hong Kong investment group so as to gain credit for herself.
 After a series of incidents, Yee Shan promises to give up the establishment if Lok Yeung manages to win a competition in three months.
 Meanwhile, Yee Shan purposely injures herself so Kai Chung can teach her tai chi class.

 Eventually, Ching Tung overcomes his mental illness and becomes well again.
 He exposes Kai Chung's true identity, and danger shrouds the Wudang Mountains.